kevinslin/seed-tldr/vault/linux.lvcreate.md

 `lvcreate -l {{60%VG}} -n {{mylv}} {{vg1}}`

-- Create a logical volume called mylv that uses all of the unallocated space in the volume group vg1:
+- Create a logical volume called mylv that uses all the unallocated space in the volume group vg1:

 `lvcreate -l {{100%FREE}} -n {{mylv}} {{vg1}}`